reqT/.github/profile/README.md

-reqT is an open source tool for software developers based on reqT-lang, a modelling language using common requirements engineering concepts.
+**reqT** is an open source tool for system developers based on **reqT-lang**, a flexible modelling language using essential requirements engineering concepts, enabling specification analysis and automation.